Andrew G. Bostom

+Biography

+Background and writings on Islam

+Bostom grew up in New York City, lived in Queens most of his early life and went to medical school in Brooklyn, receiving his MD from SUNY Downstate Health Sciences University College of Medicine in 1990.
+He is Jewish, although "not particularly religious".
+He became an associate professor of medicine at Brown University Medical School, where he was an internal medicine specialist from 1997 to 2021.
+In 2007, it was reported that Bostom had been awarded a $19.6 million federal grant to fund five more years of research at Rhode Island Hospital into ways to reduce heart attack and stroke in kidney transplant patients.

-Bostom, who is Jewish, although "not particularly religious", grew up in New York City, lived in Queens most of his life and went to medical school in Brooklyn.
-His attention to Islam was started with the September 11 attacks, after which he read "everything" ever written by Bat Ye'or.
+Bostom's attention to Islam was started with the September 11 attacks in 2001, after which he read "everything" ever written by Bat Ye'or.
 He met Ye'or after a correspondence with Daniel Pipes, and thereafter brought her to Brown to give a guest lecture, following which she became a "very close" mentor to Bostom.
 He began writing short essays within a year of 9/11, and wrote his first book with the encouragement of Ibn Warraq.

-A polemicist according to C. Krogt (himself an Islam critic), Bostom authored The Legacy of Jihad in 2005, a work which provides an analysis of Jihad based on an exegesis of translations of Islamic primary sources done by other writers on the topic, and was the editor of the 2008 anthology of primary sources and secondary studies on the theme of Muslim antisemitism, The Legacy of Islamic Antisemitism.
-In October 2012, Bostom published his third compendium Sharia versus Freedom: The Legacy of Islamic Totalitarianism (Prometheus Books).
-He has published articles in the New York Post, Washington Times, New York Daily News, National Review Online, American Thinker, Pajamas Media, and FrontPage Magazine.
+Bostom authored The Legacy of Jihad in 2005, a work which provides an analysis of jihad based on an exegesis of translations of Islamic primary sources done by other writers on the topic, and was the editor of the 2008 anthology of primary sources and secondary studies on the theme of Muslim antisemitism, The Legacy of Islamic Antisemitism.
+He published his third compendium, Sharia versus Freedom: The Legacy of Islamic Totalitarianism, in 2012.
+He has additionally written articles in the New York Post, Washington Times, New York Daily News, National Review, American Thinker, Pajamas Media, FrontPage Magazine, Blaze Media, and published his own blog.

-Bostom has stated that Islam and Islamism are "synonymous".
-This view is criticized by professor Bassam Tibi who states that most Muslims in the world are not Islamists.
+Alyssa A. Lappen in the Journal for the Study of Antisemitism found Bostom's first book "groundbreaking", and the second a "landmark book" that was both "extensive" and "scientific".
+Bostom's view that Islam and Islamism are "synonymous" has been criticized by professor Bassam Tibi who states that most Muslims in the world are not Islamists.
+Christopher van der Krogt has described Bostom as a polemicist.
 Matt Carr writing in Race & Class, described Bostom as a "protégé" of Bat Ye’or, and described Bostom's perspective of Islam as reducing to the acronym "‘MPED’ – massacre, pillage, enslavement and deportation".

 Bostom participated in the 2007 and 2008 international counter-jihad conferences, and is regarded as part of the counter-jihad movement.